demian85/git-watcher/README.md

 (your help will be much appreciated!)

 * Amend commit (Really hard to do!)
+* Line staging
 * Alert when staging an unmerged file.
 Allow to checkout local/remote version.
 * Delete and rename branches
 * Delete, edit and add remotes
 * Shortcuts (waiting for native support from node-webkit)
 * More configuration options: restrict submodule watching to improve performance for large repositories
 * Better syntax highlighting.
-* Git log: show errors/warnings.
+* Hooks/tools: allow to add external commands to interact with branches or files.

-## Create your own build - Quick start for developers
+## Create your own build

 Please read [node-webkit wiki](https://github.com/rogerwang/node-webkit/wiki) for details on how to run apps.